500px/legacy-api-documentation/endpoints/photo/GET_photos_id_votes.md

 ***

 ## Return format
-A JSON object containing users that favourited that photo.
+A JSON object containing users that liked that photo.

 - **current_page** — Number of the page that is returned.
 - **total_pages** — Total number of pages in this feature's stream.